Colletotrichum cereale

 Colletotrichum cereale is a plant disease (fungus) that has been found to cause crown rot anthracnose of turf grass most commonly occurring on golf courses (NC State 2012).
 Anthracnose can occur as both a foliar blight and basal rot (Penn State 2010).
-This disease attacks the crowns of plants, which is different than other anthracnose diseases.
+This disease attacks the crowns of plants, which is different from other anthracnose diseases.
 Anthracnose of turfgrass can be a foliar disease or in this case a basal rot of the lower portion of the plant.
 It attacks different species of turfgrass throughout the world most commonly annual bluegrass and creeping bentgrass (Crouch, Clarke 2012).

 Hosts and symptoms

 Symptoms

 Colletotrichum cereale affects at least thirteen warm and cool season turfgrass species that are susceptible hosts.
 The two most common species that are affected are annual bluegrass and creeping bentgrass when they are grown in a managed setting such as a golf course.
 Anthracnose happens when the fungus infects the leaf sheaths (NC State 2012).
 Symptoms can include tissue color appearing brown or black; leaf blades appear orange or yellow (no lesions), and patchy appearance to turf on lawns and golf courses.
 Patches of the disease can range from different sizes either small irregular patches or giant large-scale areas (Settle, Martinez-Espinosa, Burpee 2006).